Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches: Experiments

 \subsubsection{The impact of Stroke Calibration Network}

-We have tested directly applying the pix2pix to generate face images from poorly-drawn sketches, but found the training unstable and the quality of results unsatisfactory.
+We have tested directly applying the pix2pix to generate face images from human-like sketches, but found the training unstable and the quality of results unsatisfactory.
 The original sketches are deformed and sometimes lack of necessary lines in the area of mouth or jaw, as shown in Figure \ref{fig:Illustration of SCN} and Figure \ref{fig:impact_scn}.
 It inspires us to modify strokes and add essential details before image synthesis.
 Edges like the Canny detector can act as ground truth for the training of this process.
 The refined sketches are more visually favourable and consistent with the original identity, as shown in the third column of Figure \ref{fig:impact_scn}.

 However, it also demonstrates that only being supervised by Canny is not enough.
-It results in unwanted strokes at the area of eyebrow mouth or jaw, and even changes the shape of eyes.
+It results in unwanted strokes in the area of the eyebrow mouth or jaw, and even changes the shape of the eyes.
 Stroke calibration should be superior to detail enrichment.
-We want the Stroke Calibration Network to modify strokes without changing holistic properties like facial contours and hair styles.
-So we add both the contours as the global constraint and the edges as local constraint.
-As shows in the fourth column of Figure \ref{fig:impact_scn}, it calibrates unreasonable strokes and preserves original properties.
+We want the Stroke Calibration Network to modify strokes without changing holistic properties like facial contours and hairstyles.
+So we add both the contours as the global constraint and the edges as a local constraint.
+As shown in the fourth column of Figure \ref{fig:impact_scn}, it calibrates unreasonable strokes and preserves original properties.

 Table \ref{tab:impact of SCN} shows the accuracy of our Stroke Calibration Network.
 We measure precision and recall with Canny for ablation study of local detail loss and global contour loss.
-For each setting, we convert the refined sketch and corresponding Canny to binary with a constant threshold value (\textit{i.e.}, each pixel is either zero or one).
-Precision means how many ones in the refined sketch are actual ones in the ground truth Canny, and recall means how many ones in the the ground truth Canny are contained in the refined sketch.
-The high precision and relative low recall are in line with expectations.
-The original purpose of Stroke Calibration Network is to modify unreasonable strokes and add essential details.
+For each setting, we convert the refined sketch and corresponding Canny to binary with a constant threshold value (\emph{i.e.}, each pixel is either zero or one).
+Precision means how many ones in the refined sketch are actual ones in the ground truth Canny, and recall means how many ones in the ground truth Canny are contained in the refined sketch.
+The high precision and relatively low recall are in line with expectations.
+The original purpose of the Stroke Calibration Network is to modify unreasonable strokes and add essential details.
 The low accuracy of using local detail loss only is consistent with results in Figure \ref{fig:impact_scn}.
 Since HED and Canny are different, it is not surprising that the accuracy of using global contour loss only is low.